The 10 most common mistakes in proposal creation.

 A proposal should clearly articulate the value proposition of the proposed solution or partnership.

-However, many proposals in this area are inadequate as they do not effectively communicate the benefits.
 Instead, they focus too much on features without highlighting how they address the customer's needs and pain points.

 6 - Neglecting Proofreading and Formatting